 Affiliate marketing is passive because, in theory, you can earn just by adding a link to your site or social media account.
 You won’t earn anything if you can’t attract readers to your site to click on the link and buy something.

 Risk: If you’re just starting, you’ll have to take time to create content and build traffic.
-It can take significant time to build a following, and you’ll have to find the right formula for attracting that audience, a process that might take a while.
+Building a following can take significant time, and you’ll have to find the right formula for attracting that audience, a process that might take a while.
 Worse, once you’ve spent all that energy, your audience may be apt to flee to the following famous influencer, trend, or social media platform.

 5. Flip retail products